Nitesh-bit/Anime-Quote-App/README.md

 ## Acknowledgments

-I would like to thanks StackOverflow as they helped me to solve mostly all my errors I encountered making this project amd Bootstrap for the designing part.
+I would like to thanks StackOverflow as they helped me to solve mostly all my errors I encountered making this project and Bootstrap for the designing part.